 - the role (of facilitator) is not the person, rather a temporary position (like a referee)

-We develop a practical understanding among participants about the differences and challenges of becoming a facilitative leader that extend beyond those of a modern leader.
-Modern leaders exhibit traits that head in the right direction, compared to traditional or historic leaders, but further shift is required to be truly facilitative so that groups and teams realize the full potential of consensus, commitment, and ownership.
+Through our FAST Professional Facilitation Training, participants develop a practical understanding about the differences and challenges of becoming a facilitative leader that extend above and beyond traditional leadership.
+While today, many leaders exhibit traits that head in the right direction, compared to traditional or historic leaders, further shift is required to be truly facilitative so that groups and teams realize the full potential of consensus, commitment, and ownership.

 About MG Rush Facilitation Training